What is Backlight Bleed and How Can You Fix It?

 Grease, dirt, and dust all build up in LCD screens after a while, and that can cause backlight bleed.

-Sometimes, backlight bleed is just downright stubborn and won’t go away.
 If it doesn’t bother you too much, it’s not detrimental to your device, so feel free to continue to use it.
-That said, if the backlight bleed drives you crazy, you may want to look into returning your device or replacing the screen.
+If the backlight bleed drives you crazy, you may want to look into returning your device or replacing the screen.

 Either way, backlight bleed isn’t harmful and won’t ruin screen quality.